meiosis-io/Amino-php/README.md

-# Meiosis API - PHP SDK
+# Petri API - PHP SDK

-This package will handle integration with the Meiosis API Services
+This package will handle integration with the Petri API Services

 - [Installation](#installation)
 - [Common Concepts](#common-concepts)